mr-ravin/TRUS/README.md

 For the details of installing above packages refer to it's github ![repository](https://github.com/tensorflow/models/tree/master/research/syntaxnet)

-3. Download TRUS and place it inside the "/model/syntaxnet/" directory of Syntaxnet.
+3. Download TRUS and place "TRUS.py" inside the "/model/syntaxnet/" directory of Syntaxnet.

 4. To use TRUS, type this in the terminal: